 Hello, I’m Dane Wendell.
 I am a Licensed Clinical Professional Counselor in the state of Maryland.
 I received my master’s degree in Applied Psychology with a concentration in Counseling from the University of Baltimore.

-I provide a combination of solution focused, strength based, mindfulness and cognitive behavioral therapies in order to support children, adolescents and their families who are feeling “stuck” or “overwhelmed” with all of life’s numerous demands.
+I provide a combination of solution focused, strength based, cognitive behavioral therapies and parent training in order to support children, adolescents and their families who showing signs of behavioral and emotional challenges such as inattentiveness, hyperactivity, oppositional and defiant behavior, moodiness and anger.
 I help by building on already established strengths, find exceptions to the problems, building resiliency, gaining a positive outlook on situations and form positive and achievable goals.

 These approaches help me to empower my clients to explore new opportunities, while utilizing previously successful experiences to overcome the challenges that are bringing them into counseling.
 These forms of therapies often takes the focus off what the client is not doing well and instead focuses on the clients strengths and therefore build upon those strengths and successes.